Seelengrab/Seelengrab.github.io/articles/Running Julia baremetal on an Arduino/index.md

 these represent.
 Both `DDRB` and `PORTB` reference specific I/O registers in our microcontroller. `DDB1` and `PORTB1` refer to the (zero-based) 1st bit of the respective register.
 In theory, we only have to set these bits in the registers above to make the controller blink our little LED.
 How do you set a bit in a specific register though?
-This has to be exposed to a programmer somehow (in assembly code we'd just access the register natively, after all).
+This has to be exposed to a high level language like C somehow.
+In assembly code we'd just access the register natively, but save for inline assembly, we can't do that in either C or julia.

 When we take a look in our microcontroller datasheet, we can notice that there's a chapter `36.
 Register Summary` from page 621 onwards.
 This section is a register reference table.
-It has an entry for each register, specifying an address, a name, the name of each bit as well as the page in the datasheet where further documentation, such as initial values, can be found.
+It has an entry for each register, specifying an address, a name, the name of each bit, as well as the page in the datasheet where further documentation, such as initial values, can be found.
 Scrolling to the end, we find what we've been looking for:

 @@table